Fashion Week. Attending the Holy Grail in NYC is every fashionista’s dream. Mine included.

 Enter Charleston Fashion Week.

 My dear friend Google told me that CFW is much more accessible than its New York counterpart.
-So, I added it to my list – not as a replacement for attending NYFW, but as a sort of stepping stone.
-I also signed up to receive all the CFW deets via email.
+So, I added it to my list—not as a replacement for attending NYFW, but as a sort of stepping stone.
+I also signed up to receive all the CFW details via email.
 Good call, because that’s how I learned about being a fashion week volunteer.

 That’s right.
 You can volunteer behind the scenes and attend the shows FOR FREE.
 I was soooo in.
 The only problem was my job.
 With only two weeks of vacation time per year to divvy between visiting family and adventure travel, I simply could not justify using any of those days to volunteer.
 Still, I left “Volunteering for Charleston Fashion Week” on my bucket list, hopeful for a year when I could somehow make it work.

-That year happened this year, thanks to my remote job (with Scott’s Cheap Flights!) which offers more vacation time and the ability to work from anywhere.
+That year happened in 2018, thanks to my remote job which offered more vacation time and the ability to work from anywhere.
 As soon as the CFW volunteer application went live, I applied.
 And, after a successful phone screening, I got the gig.
 Bucket list check!

-Fashion week took place the week of March 13-17 – immediately following my trip to Hawaii, so I flew straight there from Honolulu.
+Fashion week took place the week of March 13-17—immediately following my trip to Hawaii, so I flew straight there from Honolulu.
 Just so ya know, CFW volunteers aren’t required to be available all five nights of the event.
 I could’ve spent a buffer day at home.
 But why?
 I didn’t wanna miss a thing.
-Plus, this was my first evahhhh visit to Charleston (another bucket list check) and I wanted extra time to explore the city.
+Plus, this was my first visit to Charleston (another bucket list check) and I wanted extra time to explore the city.
 So I flew straight there.

 Okay.
 On to what it was actually like as a volunteer.
 Because that’s why you’re really reading, right?
 Right.
 Here goes.

 What it’s like to be a Charleston Fashion Week volunteer